Crisis management is in place following flooding in Auckland. More information.

 Statements of the knowledge, skills and attitudes that students are expected to demonstrate as a result of successfully completing a course of learning.
 Learning outcomes are usually stated in terms of observable and/or measurable behaviour.

-An oral presentation of selected content of a course, usually delivered in a specific block of time.
+An oral presentation of selected content of a course, usually delivered in a specific block of time, and may be delivered online.

 The level of a course indicates how advanced the content and learning outcomes of a course is.
 Most undergraduate degrees consist of 100-, 200- and 300-level courses in which 100-level courses are taught in the first year, 200-level courses build upon these in second year and 300-level courses may be studied once 200-level courses are successfully completed.
 Some longer degrees require additional courses to be completed, e.g. Bachelor of Social Work to 400-level and Bachelor of Veterinary Science to 500-level.
 Postgraduate courses are taught at 700-, 800- and 900-levels.